U8NWXD/oppia-wiki/Storage-models.md

 If you need to index a field (i.e., add `indexed=True` to the field constructor), you'll need to also build the index manually in the production datastore.
 This can be done by a simple MapReduce job that iterates over all the models and, without any modification, puts them again in the datastore.

-An example job can be seen at https://github.com/oppia/oppia/blob/624e4b1a9f09996df5ffcd4cbed96ebd6ba96e32/core/domain/takeout_domain_jobs_one_off.py#L38-L79.
+An example job can be seen [here](https://github.com/oppia/oppia/blob/624e4b1a9f09996df5ffcd4cbed96ebd6ba96e32/core/domain/takeout_domain_jobs_one_off.py#L38-L79).

+Once you have gotten a PR with your job merged, you'll need to [[submit the job to be tested on the backup server|Running-jobs-in-production]].

 #### Remove an old field from a model